agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 };
 ~~~~

 We start with a very simple example.
 The agent is observed pulling `arm1` five times.
 The agent's prior is known and assigns equal weight to `arm1` yielding "champagne" and to it yielding "nothing".
-The true prize for `arm1` is "champagne".
+The true prize for `arm1` is "champagne" (see Figure 1).

+<img src="/assets/img/4-irl-bandit-1.png" alt="diagram" style="width: 500px;"/>

+> **Figure 1:** IRL Bandits where agent's prior is known.
+(The true state has the bold outline).

 From the observation, it's obvious that the agent prefers champagne.
 This is what we infer below:

-<img src="/assets/img/4-irl-bandit-1.png" alt="diagram" style="width: 500px;"/>

 ~~~~
 // true prizes for arms